adrelanos/Whonix-documentation/OperatingSystem.md

 ## About Debian ##
 ### General ###
-As in 2012 Debian Squeeze is still Debian stable and Debian Wheezy is still Debian testing.
-Thus, as long as Wheezy does not get released as stable, Whonix is based on testing.
-Wheezy is used as codename in */etc/apt/sources.list*, not testing.
-Whonix developer adrelanos looks forward for Wheezy becoming the stable distribution.
+Whonix is based on Debian.
+To be specific, as in Whonix 0.5.6, Debian Wheezy is used as codename in */etc/apt/sources.list*, not stable.
+This is because when Whonix 0.4.5 was released, Debian Wheezy was still in testing and at that time a better choice, because Wheezy, in comparison to Squeeze, has hardening options activated, see [Debian Wiki Hardening](http://wiki.debian.org/Hardening).
+Next Whonix version 0.6.x will use stable in */etc/apt/sources.list/*.

-Although the [Debian security FAQ](http://www.debian.org/security/faq) states, that stable gets more attention from the security team, Wheezy is in adrelanos opinion a better choice.
-Wheezy, in comparison to Squeeze, has hardening options activated, see [Debian Wiki Hardening](http://wiki.debian.org/Hardening).
-It can't be so bad anyway, since many distributions are based on Debian testing and/or even Debian sid (unstable).
+Although the [Debian security FAQ](http://www.debian.org/security/faq) states, that stable gets more attention from the security team, Debian Testing couldn't be so bad either, since many distributions are based on Debian testing and/or even Debian sid (unstable).

-[checksec.sh](http://www.trapkit.de/tools/checksec.html) --kernel reports good kernel protection: GCC stack protector support, Enforce read-only kernel data, Restrict /dev/mem and /dev/kmem access are all enabled!
+[checksec.sh](http://www.trapkit.de/tools/checksec.html) --kernel reports good kernel protection: GCC stack protector support, Enforce read-only kernel data, Restrict /dev/mem and /dev/kmem access are all enabled.

 Related statements from the FAQ reasoning why Debian is the base for Whonix Example Implementation: